United States Department of State

 KNOWLEDGE, SKILLS, ABILITIES, AND OTHER REQUIREMENTS

 Instructions: During the application process, you will be asked to individually address each of the numbered items listed below, limiting responses to 2,000 characters or less for each item.
 Examples can be drawn from any part of your personal experience, but must reflect personal accomplishments.
 The information you give may be used in your oral assessment/interview should you be invited and is an important factor in the competitive evaluation of applicants.
-You should compose your replies carefully, as one of the skills required of an experienced Health Practitioner is the ability to write clearly and concisely.
+You should compose your replies carefully, as one of the skills required of an experienced Medical Provider is the ability to write clearly and concisely.

 How Candidates Will Be Evaluated:

 Candidates will be evaluated on their total background including experience, education, awards, training, and self-development as it relates to the position.
 Selection for this position will be made only from among candidates possessing the best qualifications.
 Part-time work experience will be prorated.

 Applicants are subject to a Medical Credentialing process conducted by the Quality Improvement Staff of the Office of Medical Services.
 The Medical Credentialing process includes queries of the National Practitioner Data Bank and Physician Data Profile through the American Medical Association (AMA).
 Once hired, medical personnel are indemnified for official duties only through the U.S. Federal Tort Claims Act.

 To apply, applicants must first register on USAJOBS at www.usajobs.gov and create an online federal resume.
 Your online resume must be typed or you may cut and paste an existing resume into the space provided.
 Once you have completed the registration process, select the "Apply Online" button to the right of the vacancy (https://www.usajobs.gov/GetJob/ViewDetails/394538500).
 This button will transfer you to Gateway to State.
 Please note that the deadline to submit completed applications is April 02, 2015.